Coronavirus Business Evolution: When, why and how to get ready to invest on Google Ads

 In this unprecedented situation surrounded with a lot of uncertainty and things changing daily, there is only one thing we can say for sure: Coronavirus impact on health, society and economy evolved into a global event with consequences all around the world.

 Business of all sizes felt and are still feeling the impact of COVID-19, specially small and medium businesses, both financially and emotionally.

-Our goal has always been to help business with limited budgets have a fighting chance to grow through online advertising by creating their Google Ads campaigns for free, and offering them complimentary free Google advertising tools.
+Our goal has always been to help business with limited budgets have a fighting chance to grow through online advertising by creating their Google Ads campaigns for free, and offering them complimentary free Google advertising tools with Clever Ads.

-Today our main priority is to help small and medium Google advertisers fully overcome their Coronavirus business impact by providing them with the means and information necessary to adapt their Google Ads strategies to the new consumer behavior and global scenario.
+Today our main priority is to help small and medium Google advertisers fully overcome their Coronavirus business impact by providing them with the means and information necessary to adapt their Google Ads strategies to the new consumer behavior and global scenario: the coronavirus impact.